 Baby bird identification can be a challenge as young birds grow, often changing feather lengths, colors, and markings in just a few days.
 Many birders have been both confused and excited by finding a young bird they didn’t initially recognize, hoping it is a new species to add to their life list.
-If you understand how baby birds look and behave, however, you won't be fooled and you can readily identify them.
+If you understand how baby birds look and behave, however, you won't be fooled.
 Once you know what you’re looking at, you’ll enjoy watching these amusing young birds go through their early life cycle.

 How Old Are Birds We See?